jennifer-language/jennifer/docs/milestones.md

   element type at the binding boundary (the same check a fresh literal gets): a homogeneous JSON collection binds to the matching typed target, a heterogeneous one matches no homogeneous type and is rejected
-  - storing heterogeneous JSON awaits the planned `any` type.
+  - storing heterogeneous JSON is the job of M16.16's `json.Value` tree.
 - **Acceptance.** Round-trips every Value kind with a JSON image;
   malformed input yields a positioned error; both toolchains build.